 To remove alternative search engines you don't want to be displayed in the search bar or address bar, remove the check mark next to the search engine listed in the Search panel under One-Click Search Engines.
 This will not remove the search engines themselves.

 One-click search alternatives

-When you start typing a search term in the address bar you'll see icons to search instead with: other search engines, Firefox Add-ons, Bookmarks, Tabs, or History.
+When you start typing in the address bar or search bar, you'll see icons below the search suggestions, to search instead with other search engines, Firefox Add-ons, Bookmarks, Tabs or History.

 You can choose an alternative search type and use it for your search with one click, if you don't want to use the current default.